How To Adjust Video Quality on Netflix

 As you might imagine, as the leading streaming service around the world, Netflix takes video resolution pretty seriously.
-They offer a range, from standard-definition streams all the way to higher-resolution Ultra HD streams, making it easy to watch video at the resolution you most want.
+They offer a range from standard-definition streams all the way to higher-resolution Ultra HD streams, making it easy to watch video at the resolution you most want.
 Unfortunately, Netflix doesn’t do a great job in advertising these resolution changes in their settings; unlike YouTube, for example, there’s no option in the video player that makes it easy to select your video resolution.
 Netflix doesn’t even go as far as Amazon in presenting a small notifier when you are or aren’t watching in HD; instead, Netflix attempts to provide you with the highest resolution possible, at all times.
-That lack of control can feel a little demanding from the service, but considering that most people would prefer lower quality on slower services and the best quality on faster ones, it does make some level of sense.
+That lack of control is a bit frustrating for users, although the intention (providing lower quality on slower services and the best quality on faster ones) is a benevolent one.

-If you are looking for that sense of control, however, you aren’t out of luck.
-Netflix does offer some amount of control in the settings panel of their service, but the streaming service doesn’t make that immediately evident when you’re looking around, trying to stream your favorite content.
+If you want to personally control your settings, however, you aren’t out of luck.
+Netflix does offer some amount of control in the settings panel of their service, they just don’t make that immediately evident when you’re looking around.
 If you want to control the quality of your streams—either to improve the quality as high as you possibly can, or to lower the quality on slower or capped services—you can absolutely do that.
-Here’s how to change the video quality on Netflix.
+In this article I’ll show you how to change the video quality on Netflix.

 Netflix on Your PC, Smart TV, or Set Top Box

-While streaming Netflix on your PC has become a thing done mostly by college students and other younger users, Netflix is incredibly popular on both set top boxes and smart TVs.
-No matter which of the three you use, you can change your playback settings with your account options on Netflix, and it only takes a minute of your time.
-To do it, however, you will need a computer in front of you to give you the browser, so grab your laptop, head to the Netflix website, and let’s get started with modifying your playback settings with better—or more data-friendly—options.
+Streaming Netflix on your PC has become something mostly done by college students and other younger users without a full-scale home theater setup; Netflix is incredibly popular on both set top boxes and smart TVs.
+No matter which of the three you use, however, you can change your playback settings with your account options on Netflix, and it only takes a minute of your time.
+To do it, however, you will need a computer in front of you to give you the browser, so grab your laptop, head to the Netflix website, and let’s get started with modifying your playback settings to the resolution you prefer.

 Load Netflix on your computer’s browser and select your profile.
 The streaming options will sync to your profile alone, as they’re under your profile options within settings, so make sure you choose (or switch) to the correct profile before diving in.
 Once you’re on the general landing screen within Netflix, you’ll need to open up the settings menu.
 To do this, move your cursor or tap on the upper-right corner of the display.
 This will allow you to open up the list of profiles attached to your account, as well as give you the option to view your account preferences.
 Select the Account option to do just that.